GRBurst/infra-challenge/README.md

 ## Local development (k3d)

 The local environment runs a full GitOps loop — Gitea (self-hosted Git) + ArgoCD — inside a k3d cluster.
 ArgoCD watches a local mirror of the current branch, so pushes to Gitea trigger resyncs without touching GitHub.

+Although not required, I had some skeleton from a previous project already in place which I extended for a playground.
+It is generally nice to to have a local setup running, though this gets more and more complicated with complex infrastructure.
+Still, it allows lots of testing and verification in a very quick local loop.

 ### Start the local stack